mlswg/mls-protocol/draft-ietf-mls-protocol.md

 | 0x0004 | 0x0021 | 0x0003 | 0x0002 | ed448                  |
 | 0x0005 | 0x0012 | 0x0003 | 0x0002 | ecdsa_secp521r1_sha512 |
 | 0x0006 | 0x0021 | 0x0003 | 0x0003 | ed448                  |

-The hash used for HKDF computations in MLS is the same hash used in the HPKE KDF for the ciphersuite.

 It is advisable to keep the number of ciphersuites low to increase the chances clients can interoperate in a federated environment, therefore the ciphersuites